rdntech14/Protractor_firstScript/README.md

 3) Download eclipse for JavaScript
 4) Create first script and make use of

-	a) Jasmine - describe, it, assertion method expect
+	a) Jasmine keywords - describe, it, assertion method expect

 	b) Protractor global variables like browser and element.